Purāna and Nava Kamma – Sequence of Kamma Generation

 Broader View Including All Realms

-12. The second chart above explains the effect of the “distorted saññā” on initiating the defilement of the mind (i.e., the growth of “kamma viññāṇa” or the “pañca upādānakkhandha“) in the kāma loka.
-In fact, it takes place mainly in the human realm.
+15. The second chart above explains the effect of the “distorted saññā” on initiating the defilement of the mind (i.e., the growth of “kamma viññāṇa” or the “pañca upādānakkhandha“) in the kāma loka

-• A somewhat similar “distorted saññā” also arises in the 16 realms of the rupa loka (rupāvacara Brahma realms) and the four realms in the arupa loka (arupāvacara Brahma realms.)
-However, “kamma accumulation” DOES NOT happen significantly in those realms.
+• A somewhat similar “distorted saññā” also arises in the 16 realms of the rupa loka (rupāvacara Brahma realms) and the four realms in the arupa loka (arupāvacara Brahma realms).
+However, strong “kamma accumulation” (that can bring rebirths) DOES NOT happen significantly in those realms.

 • An anariya yogi born in any of those 20 realms will experience the “jhānic/samāpatti sukha” until the end of their lifetime there.
-Then, they will be reborn in the kāma loka.
+Then, they will be reborn in the kāma loka due to kammic energies accumulated in previous lives.

 • An Ariya born in one of those realms will also experience the “jhānic/samāpatti sukha,” which ALSO arises from “distorted saññā.”
-However, they will again remove attachment to that “distorted saññā” and advance to the higher realms, eventually reaching Arahanthood.
+However, they can again remove attachment to that “distorted saññā” and move to the “rupa dhatu” or “arupa dhatu” as shown in the chart below for an Arahant

 Sabbe Saṅkhārā Aniccā

-13. A mind MUST first fall on one of the three dhātus (upon receiving an ārammaṇa.)
-Those in rupa or arupa loka cannot receive “sensual sensory inputs” (because they don’t have dense bodies), so their minds fall on either the “rupa dhātu” or the “arupa dhātu.”
+16. A mind MUST first fall on one of the three dhātus (upon receiving an ārammaṇa.)
+Those in rupa or arupa loka cannot experience “sensual sensory inputs” (because they don’t have dense bodies), so their minds fall on either the “rupa dhātu” or the “arupa dhātu.”

 • For example, anariya Brahma in a “rupa loka Brahma realm” only receives the “distorted saññā” of “rupāvacara jhānic sukha” and will automatically attach to it with “saññā vipallāsa.”
 They do not accumulate more kamma but will return to kāma loka at the end of Brahma‘s life.
 Unlike in the kāma loka, there is no way to accumulate strong kamma (that can bring rebirths) while in the rupa or arupa Brahma realms.